 Best Practice

 FBOs are recommended to have a system in place to ensure that when allergen information is provided orally to consumers, it is supported by that information being available to staff and others in a recorded form (in writing for example) to provide consistency, accuracy and verifiable safety procedures.
-To ensure that consistentaccurate allergen information is provided, the FBO should consider using a system where staff direct queries to a nominated person(s).
+To ensure that accurate allergen information is provided, the FBO should consider using a system where staff direct queries to a nominated person(s).

 Distance selling (Article 14)